Field Report Templates

 What is a Field Report?

-A field report is a documentation of observations and analysis of particular phenomena, behaviors, processes, and more.
-It is based on theories and researchers’ analysis, which are used to identify solutions for a specific project or case study.
+A field report is a detailed documentation of observations and analysis of specific phenomena, behaviors, processes, people, and places.
+Grounded in theoretical frameworks and researchers’ analysis, it aims to identify solutions for a particular project or case study.

 What is the Format of a Field Report?